PipeOpsHQ/pipeops-k8-agent/README.md

                            │ HTTPS API            │ Chisel Tunnel
                            │ (Registration,       │ (TCP Forwarding)
                            │  Heartbeat,          │
 Prefer to stick with pure `kubectl` commands?
-Option B in `docs/install-from-github.md` shows how to recreate the secret and ConfigMap without using `sed` or `envsubst`.
+Option B in `docs/install-from-github.md` shows how to recreate the secret and ConfigMap without relying on `sed`.

                            │  Tunnel Status)      │
                            ▼                      ▼